Fire extinguisher: Fire extinguishing ball

 Several modern "ball" or grenade-style extinguishers are available on the market.
 The modern version of the ball is a hard foam shell, wrapped in fuses that lead to a small black powder charge within.
 The ball bursts shortly after contact with flame, dispersing a cloud of ABC dry chemical powder which extinguishes the fire.
 The coverage area is about 5 m2.
 One benefit of this type is that it may be used for passive suppression.
 The ball can be placed in a fire-prone area and will deploy automatically if a fire develops, being triggered by heat.
 They may also be manually operated by rolling or tossing into a fire.
 Most modern extinguishers of this type are designed to make a loud noise upon deployment.

 This technology is not new, however.
 From about 1880 glass "fire grenades" filled with a weak solution of common salt and ammonium chloride in water were popular.
 The addition of the salts was to prevent freezing, with ammonium chloride thought to be more effective in extinguishing flame.
 They were deployed by hurling them at the base of the fire.
 Containing only about 1 imppt, they were of limited use.
 Some later brands, such as Red Comet, were designed for passive operation and included a special holder with a spring-loaded trigger that would break the glass ball when a fusible link melted, or were sealed with wax to melt in contact with flame and release the contents.
 As was typical of this era, some glass extinguishers contained the toxic (but effective) carbon tetrachloride.
 These glass fire grenade bottles are sought after by collectors.

+Non-cylindrical designs

+Fire extinguisher pressure vessels have traditionally used cylindrical geometry.
+In 2019, Czech company Amplla received EN 3-7 certification for a flat, ring-shaped pressure vessel design.
+The unit measures approximately 80-90 mm in depth and contains 4-6 kg of ABC dry powder at 15 bar operating pressure.